In this guide, I want to show you how to master your English reading comprehension.

 You will gain far more from reading a novel that you love than from a normal English vocabulary book.

 Finally, you will learn Real English from the book of your choice.

-Novels use real English, the dialogue is written in a realistic way and the emotions described, the descriptions, these are all realistic too.
+Even if the book has a fantasy or other world setting, the dialogue is still written realistically and the emotions described, the descriptions — these are all real too.